 You can find unmatched email messages on the Suggested people tab where you can convert the email message senders to leads and contacts.
 The emails you’ve sent, both from within Sell and outside of it using your external email system, are shown in the Sent tab.
 Likewise, the email messages you’ve archived in either place are shown in the Archived tab.

 Using the Communication Center, you can also search for email messages and refine your list of messages by, for example, choosing to only view your leads in the Inbox.

 You can send email messages to more than one recipient at a time using the views available on the Leads, Contacts, and Deals pages (see Sending bulk email messages).

-In the Professional, Enterprise, and Elite versions of Sell, when you send an email message to multiple recipients, you can also use merge tags to personalize your message by inserting each recipient’s name into the body of the email message, for example.
-The custom fields you create are also available as merge tags (see Using merge tags in your email messages).
+On the three highest Sell plans, when you send an email message to multiple recipients, you can also use merge tags to personalize your message by inserting each recipient’s name into the body of the email message.
+Any custom fields you create are also available as merge tags (see Using merge tags in your email messages).

-Also available in the Professional, Enterprise, and Elite versions of Sell, you can create email message templates to streamline your workflow by creating standard, reusable messages that can be inserted into a new email communication.
+Also available on the two highest Sell plans, you can create email message templates to streamline your workflow by creating standard, reusable messages that can be inserted into a new email communication.
 Merge tags are especially useful when creating templates (see Creating and using email message templates).

 You can make the email messages that you send and receive from your leads and contacts visible, and share them with other members of your team.
 You can do this as a one-off (for a specific lead or contact) or you can choose to allow all your email conversations to be visible to other Sell users.
 You can define visibility settings separately for leads, contacts, and deals (see Sharing email conversations with your team).